lijingbo8119/aws-shorturl/README.md

 ### **Business logic and algorithms**
 * Uses the combination of uppercase and lowercase letters A-Z and digits to convert hexadecimal letters to hexadecimal letters.
-* The long_URL is sent via a POST HTTP request to the back end, which generates a record in MySQL.
-The primary key ID is used as the short path, and the short path URL is spliced to return to the front end.
+* Send long URL via POST HTTP request to the backend, which generates a record in MySQL.
+The primary key ID is used as the short path.
-* Access the short path URL, verify the parameter SHORT_path carried by the backend, try to convert it to int ID, retrieve the corresponding record from the database, obtain the corresponding long address, and return 302 for redirection operation.
+* Access the short path URL, verify the parameter short_path carried by the backend, try to convert it to int ID, retrieve the corresponding record from the database, obtain the corresponding long address, and return 302 for redirection operation.
 ```TypeScript
 export class Shorter {
     // The character list is scrambled, making the generated SHORT_PATH look less regular.